featbit/featbit-docs/pages/getting-started/how-to-guides/testing-in-production.md

 ![](../../getting-started/assets/testing-in-production/006.webp)

-We go back to the feature flag list and open "game runner" feature flag's "Targeting" page.&#x20;
+We go back to the feature flag list and open "game runner" feature flag's "Targeting" page.

 1. Remove all users in the true list of "Targeting users" section.
 2. Add "my lovely QA team" to customized rule.